HubSpot/SlimFast/slimfast-plugin/README.md

 But fear not!
 This is what the `upload` and `download` goals are for.
 The `upload` goal binds to the deploy phase by default and will upload all of the project's dependencies to S3 ([example](#upload-goal)).
 It only uploads a dependency if it doesn't already exist in S3, so after the initial build this step should mostly be a no-op and go very fast.
-When it's done uploading the files, it will write out a JSON file (`target/slimfast.json`) containing information that can be used later to download the dependencies to the correct paths.
+When it's done uploading the files, it will write out a JSON file (`target/slimfast.json` by default) containing information that can be used later to download the dependencies to the correct paths.

 The most straightforward way to use this JSON file is to run the `download` goal on your application servers before startup.
 This goal doesn't require a project so it can run in standalone mode without a `pom.xml`.
 A minimal invocation would look